hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - DNS Policies > File Analysis = On; Advanced Settings: <span style="color: #bb6600;">Enable Intelligent Proxy</span> = On > File Analysis
   - <span style="color: #bb6600;">intelligent proxy</span>
     - intercept and proxy requests for URLs, potentially malicious files, and domain names associated with certain uncategorized or "grey" domains
-    - some websites have content that most users want to access while also posing a risk because of the possibility of hosting malware.
+    - some websites have content that most users want to access while also posing a risk because of the possibility of hosting malware
     - prevent malicious content downloads from suspicious domains while allowing normal web traffic
+    - config procedure
+      - enable '<span style="color: #bb6600;">Enable Intelligence Proxy</span>' in Advanced Settings
+      - <span style="color: #bb6600;">Security Settings</span> > Potential Harmful Domain = On -> block traffic
   - SSL Decryption
     - an important part of the Umbrella Intelligent Proxy
     - proxy and inspect traffic that's sent over HTTPS
     - does require the root certificate be installed
   - SafeSearch: an automated filter of pornography and other offensive content
   - logging
     -set <span style="color: #bb6600;">per-policy</span> when you first create a policy
     - by default, logging = on and log all requests an identity makes to reach destinations
     - able to change what level of identity activity Umbrella logs
     - log settings in Policy wizard: 1) Log All Requests; 2) Log Only Security Events; 3) Don't Log Any Requests